EvanHahn/JSCPP/README.md

 [I wanted to like C++](http://programmers.stackexchange.com/questions/196369/how-can-i-learn-to-like-c), I really did.

+Because I'm not allowed to use code I didn't write, I couldn't use things like [Boost](http://www.boost.org/) -- I had to roll my own.

 After three years of dealing with C++, I was fed up.
-Before returning for my final semesters, I decided to write a library that made C++ a little more familiar. **This is C++ for the JavaScript programmer.**
+Before returning for my final semesters, I decided to write a library that made C++ a little more familiar.

-Because I'm not allowed to use code I didn't write, I couldn't use things like [Boost](http://www.boost.org/) -- I had to roll my own.

 Goals
 -----